williamspiro/contentDruid/README.md

 # contentDruid
 A collection of Python scripts for various content object jobs.
 These are very powerful scripts, so please read the spec and use them with respect and ease.
 A _sloth_ is is a passive script, finding things for you.
-p.s.
+A _load_ requires some sort of input file. p.s.
 I like to call [Python](https://www.python.org/) scripts, "Python pythons."
 Why?
 Because it is fun :)

 __filesSlothRestore__ - Find and restore deleted file objects